ThomNewton/Deadpan/Tools used in the project.md

 - generating ERD of our database,
 - commenting code
 - generating information about films in the seed
-- beautifying user manual and readme
+- beautifying user manual and README

 We used Mermaid Live Editor (https://mermaid.live/) to vizualize the ERD model.

-We used Doxygen (https://doxygen.nl/) to generate the final documantation.
+We used Doxygen (https://doxygen.nl/) to generate the final documentation.

 We used a poster picture from "Coffee and Cigarettes" (2003) directed by Jim Jarmusch, from Gutek Film website (https://gutekfilm.pl/kawa-i-papierosy-jarmusch)